bloomberg/chef-bach/bootstrap.md

 Once the initial bootstrap process is complete, they should automatically begin installation upon bootup.

+In our testing, VirtualBox guest SMP makes performance significantly worse, so it is recommended that you keep one CPU per VM.
+You may also find that 2GB is not enough for a BCPC-Headnode and wish to tweak the amount of RAM given to any head node VM.

 Then, bring up the bcpc-bootstrap VM - which has a virtual CD attached to kick off the Ubuntu install: